 I don't recommend aluminum cookware due to increasing evidence suggesting a link between aluminum and neurological diseases, including Alzheimer’s and other forms of dementia, and also breast cancer.
 Data so far is inconclusive but the there is enough evidence to warrant avoiding unnecessary exposure to aluminum, including that found in antiperspirants, pots and pans, foil, sunscreen, cosmetics, antacids and baking powder.
 (Continue reading)

-We are increasingly surrounded by RF radiation from our own devices, like cell phones, computers, smart devices, baby monitors and routers and, involuntarily from cell towers and antennas in our cities and towns.
+We are increasingly exposed to RF radiation from our own devices, like cell phones, computers, smart devices, baby monitors and routers and, involuntarily from cell towers and antennas in our cities and towns, and public routers and smart devices.
 Children are even more vulnerable to the effects of radiation due to their thinner skulls and still-developing brains.
-In addition to most children having wifi at home, they are also exposed to wireless radiation all day long in the classroom, at libraries and out in public.
+In addition to most children having wifi at home, they are also exposed to wireless radiation all day long in the classroom and out in public.
 (Continue reading)

 You’ve probably seen numerous initialism throughout the recommendations here, most followed by the word “certified.”
 GOTS, GOLS, FSC, etc...
 I’ve started linking these abbreviated certifications to websites explaining in detail what they mean and why they’re important.
 But here’s what they are in a nutshell.
 They all mean a product or raw material such as cotton has been tested or verified to ensure it is indeed as eco-friendly or non-toxic or organic as the manufacturer says it is.
 Many also look at a business’s ethical practices and philanthropic activities.
 (Continue reading)